kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  CloudFormation Stack Sets-PART2-DEMO (9:55)
 ##  CloudFormation Stack Roles (6:52)
 ##  Service Catalog (7:25)
+From an IT perspective Service Catalog are services pffered by the IT team, used when different teams want to consume services<p>
+Key product information: Product Owner, Cost, Requirements, Support information, Dependencies, SLAs<p>
+Self Service portal for 'end users'.
+Can launch products created by IT without messing up with permissions<p>
+Region specific service. <p>
+Admins define products using CloudFormation templates and Service Catalog configuration!! => Service Catalog Portfolios<p>
+End users can launch products (cloud formation stacks)<p>

+Need for end users to deploy infrastructure with tight controls in a self service way -> Service Catalog<p>

 ##  CI/CD using AWS Code* (15:29)
-CODE - BUILD - TEST - DEPLOY
+CODE - BUILD - TEST - DEPLOY<p>
-CodeCommit - Code Build (+test) - Code Deploy Development Pipeline orchstrates these tools easilly Pipeline is for ONE AND ONLY ONE branch buildspec.yml or .json (Used frode Build to build and test) appspec.yml or .json (Used from the CodeDeploy to deploy) CodeDeploy can deploy to:
+CodeCommit - Code Build (+test) - Code Deploy<p>
+Development Pipeline orchstrates these tools easilly<p>
+Pipeline is for ONE AND ONLY ONE branch<p>
+buildspec.yml or .json (Used frode Build to build and test)<p>
+appspec.yml or .json (Used from the CodeDeploy to deploy)<p>
+CodeDeploy can deploy to:
 1. Using one or more DOne or more EC2 using deployment group
 2. Elastic Beanstalk or AWS OptsWorks